-Today we will learn from which family and lineage it is, where it originated, and in which countries and regions it is produced the most. so let’s start
+Today we will learn from which family and genus it is, where it originated, and in which countries and regions it is produced the most.
+So let’s start

 What is Rice?

 Rice chiefly grows in China Jawa and the Indian Ocean.
-Indian chief center of rice cultivation.
-In India, Madras Behar West Bengal Uttar Pradesh Madhya Pradesh Orissa Assam Maharashtra, and Punjab are the main cultivating centers.
+Indian chief, center of rice cultivation.
+In India, Madras Bihar West Bengal Uttar Pradesh Madhya Pradesh Odessa Assam Maharashtra, and Punjab are the main cultivating centers.

 Rice grows best in regions having 120 to 150 cm of annual rainfall and in alluvial or clayey loams with high nitrate contents.

 Rice crop is cultivated under wet or lowland dry or upland and semi-dry conditions.
 The wet rice variety popularly known as a man has a lifespan of 140 to 170 days duration and grows in low areas with Plenty of water throughout the year.